- Food & Drink

-It would take nine months to glance at every work of inside this prized museum.
+It would take nine months to glance at every work of inside the Louvre museum.
 Prioritizing is key!
 A tour guide can help point out interesting pieces and keep you stress-free.

 Palace of Versailles

 There is no greater luxury than seeing this ornate splendor up close.
-Bike through the gardens, tour the king's apartments, and takes as many photos as they'll let you!
+Bike through the gardens of the Palace of Versailles, tour the king's apartments, and takes as many photos as they'll let you!

 If you're looking for a little family fun, the European Magical Kingdom is located just outside the city.
-You can book transportation with your ticket, which is incredibly helpful.
+You can book transportation with your Disneyland Paris ticket, which is incredibly helpful.

 Notre Dame Cathedral